-I would like to express our sincere thanks to the Hermon and DeKalb Junction Fire Departments who coordinated our Fire Prevention Day at Hermon Fire Station on Thursday, October 11.
-Our elementary students enjoyed this trip to see where they keep the trucks and reminders on fire safety.
+I would like to express our sincere thanks to the DeKalb Junction and Hermon Fire Departments who coordinated our Fire Prevention Day at the Hermon Fire Station on Thursday, October 10.
+Our PK-5 students enjoyed seeing and hearing about fire safety and the equipment used to fight fires.

 From the Principal

 As the temperatures get cooler and the days grow shorter we are reminded that winter is right around the corner.
 This change in the weather also means an increase in the responsibility for students, parents and the school to ensure safety in and out of the building.

 Dress for the Season

 One of the best ways to prepare for emergencies is to have the proper clothing.
 As road conditions change there is always a possibility of the bus becoming stuck or not able to operate correctly.
 Please have students wear a coat, a hat and gloves on the bus.
 This will provide them warmth as a new bus is sent to their aid or if they are transferred to another bus.

 As we near the end of the first quarter marking period it is important to remember the school’s policy on attendance.
 Being present is one of the biggest factors in student success.

 Hermon DeKalb Central believes that regular attendance by its students is necessary for them to obtain an adequate understanding of the instructions and materials presented by its teachers and the programs of study.
 Regular attendance also provides for effective continuity within each classroom and for the effective daily operation of the school.
 In addition each student acquires social skills, a strong work ethic, and daily living skills through regular attendance.